 Barcelona is one of the most popular city destinations in Europe attracting millions of tourists every year and we are indeed lucky to call this beautiful and vibrant city our home.
 We are amazed at how the city has a host of hidden gems just waiting to be discovered every single day.
 Yesterday we completed two amazing years of living in Barcelona.
 Ever since we moved in, we have been doing a lot of travel in and around Barcelona and we try to post it all here for our followers to read and plan their trips better.
-Before you check out this post, we recommend you read our articles on Top things to do in Barcelona and Best Instagram spots in Barcelona
+Before you check out this post on” 14 essential tips for your first visit to Barcelona” we recommend you read our articles on Top things to do in Barcelona and Best Instagram spots in Barcelona

 In this blog post we share 14 essential tips for your first visit to Barcelona We think this article will be super helpful if you are planning to travel to Barcelona, Spain for the first time.
 Make sure to bookmark this article and read it before you visit Barcelona!